strimzi/proposals/076-decouple-ca-management-from-end-entity-certificate-management.md

 ```

 All state transitions are done by the CaReconciler.
+During the reconciliation loop the CaReconciler verifies that all CA certificates in the cluster-ca-cert Kubernetes Secret are present in the trusted-certs Kubernetes Secret.
-When the CaReconciler notices that a certificate in the cluster-ca-cert Kubernetes Secret is not present in the trust-state Kubernetes Secret, it adds it with the initial state of UNTRUSTED.
+When the CaReconciler identifies that a certificate is missing, it adds it with the initial state of UNTRUSTED.
 Below is described the checks/actions/state transitions performed in each state:

 - UNTRUSTED